 - What lifestyle choices influence my carbon footprint?

 - How do I calculate my own carbon footprint?

-- What are the best ways to reduce carbon footprint?
+- What are the best ways to reduce my carbon footprint?

 Which factors impact my carbon footprint the most?

-There is a long list of things that determines your individual CO2 debt, but a few major factors will contribute the majority of your emissions output.
+There is a long list of things that determine your individual CO2 debt and carbon footprint, but a few major factors will contribute the majority of your emissions output.

 To offer some perspective in terms of a numeric impact: a person who eats steak every single day is adding an entire metric ton of CO2 to the atmosphere every year.
 Switching to more eco-friendly meat option like chicken or fish is a quick and influential way to slash your emissions debt.